-Remember that saying, don’t judge a book by it’s cover?
-Well, Morningstar would be an excellent candidate for that.
-Approaching the golf course is through a residential neighbourhood.
-The pro shop and clubhouse are modest, but the course.
-Oh, the course.
+Remember that saying, “Don’t judge a book by its cover”?
+Well, Morningstar is an excellent illustration of that.
+You approach the course through a residential neighbourhood.
+The pro shop and clubhouse are modest, but the course… oh, the course.
 Morningstar is a hidden gem on Vancouver Island.

-One of the signature holes on this course is Hole 9, a beautiful par five that combines a few favourite elements, trees that can make your ball disappear, a sizeable water hazard and a hole that’s barely visible from the tee box.
+One of the signature holes on this course is Hole 9, a beautiful par five that combines a few favourite elements; trees that can make your ball disappear, a sizable water hazard and a hole that’s barely visible from the tee box.

-Long off the tee, trying to cut the trees could be temping, however, aiming to be to the left of the trees just beyond the first water hazard sets up a nice second shot.
+Long off the tee, trying to cut the trees could be tempting.
+However, aiming to be to the left of the trees just beyond the first water hazard sets up a nice second shot.
 Reaching the second water hazard is a much better strategy that leaves you with a reasonable approach if you can stick it on the green.
-Its tempting to go for the green in two and good golfers could here with a solid drive and a longer iron.
-The more average golfer, like myself, are happily running to the right, avoiding the water and still being on the green in three.
+It’s tempting to go for the green in two, and good golfers could with a solid drive and a longer iron.
+The more average golfer, like myself, is happily running to the right, avoiding the water and still being on the green in three.
 A very doable GIR.

 Wide, impeccably maintained fairways and large quick undulating greens contribute to the unique character of our wonderful course.
 With multiple teeing options and four different length options per hole, Morningstar is designed to challenge the potential of every golfer.